oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 Boot a FreeBSD install (either memstick or disc1 is fine).
 And at the first window (after Boot-Menu) select "shell"

+In the shell:

+* [OPTIONAL] set new keyboard layout, if your non-english with

+`kbdmap'

-in the shell, get your network up and running, e.g. with
+* get your network up and running, e.g. with

 `dhclient re0`

-then change to a writeable path:
+* change to a writeable path:

 `cd /tmp`

-then fetch the files from this repo.
+* then fetch the files from this repo.
 For example directly from github:

 ```
 fetch https://raw.githubusercontent.com/oxfox22/freebsd-remote-crypto-single-drive/master/CRYPT
 fetch https://raw.githubusercontent.com/oxfox22/freebsd-remote-crypto-single-drive/master/PREBOOT
 ```

-Check the name of your drive.
+* Check the name of your drive.
 ```
 dmesg|grep sectors
 ```

 If it is not "ada0", you will need to change the `geom0=` line at the top of the `CRYPT` script.
+`ee CRYPT`

 Now run the script